Get started using cloud.gov

 Purchase cloud.gov for your federal team

 If you represent an agency that wants to use cloud.gov services, you can purchase an access package. cloud.gov offers a number of packages, depending on your team’s needs.
 You can compare packages and rates to get a sense of the options.
-If you’re interested in a package for your team, contact us by filling out our initial interest form.
+If you’re interested in a package for your team, contact us by emailing email@example.com.
 We’ll contact you to schedule a followup conversation to discuss your team’s goals and needs, and how we can help.

 cloud.gov services are sold through 18F, a federal digital consultancy housed within the General Service Administration’s Technology Transformation Service.
 18F sells services to other agencies through the Interagency Agreement (“IAA”) process.
 Currently, processing an IAA takes an average of 6-8 weeks (we are working to make this faster).
 To learn more about the IAA process and the information that you need to begin the process, please visit 18F’s primer on IAAs.